Camber Energy and Viking Energ - GuruFocus.com

-HOUSTON, TX / ACCESSWIRE / April 19, 2023 / Viking Energy Group, Inc. (OTCQB:VKIN) ("Viking") and Camber Energy, Inc. (NYSE American:CEI) ("Camber") and are pleased to announce that on April 18, 2023, they entered into an amendment (the "Amendment") to the Amended and Restated Agreement and Plan of Merger, dated as of February 15, 2021, regarding the full combination of the two entities (together with the Amendment, the "Merger Agreement").
+HOUSTON, TX / ACCESSWIRE / April 24, 2023 / Camber Energy, Inc. (NYSE American:CEI) ("Camber") and Viking Energy Group, Inc. (OTCQB:VKIN) ("Viking") today announced that Camber filed on April 21, 2023, a registration statement on Form S-4 (the "Registration Statement") with the U.S. Securities and Exchange Commission ("SEC") regarding the previously announced merger of Camber and Viking.

-The Merger Agreement provides that, upon the terms and subject to the conditions set forth therein, Viking Merger Sub, Inc., a wholly owned subsidiary of Camber, will merge with and into Viking (the "Merger"), with Viking surviving the Merger as a wholly owned subsidiary of Camber and Camber remaining the sole publicly-traded entity.
+Although the Registration Statement has not yet become effective and the information contained therein is subject to change, it provides important information about the proposed transaction which contemplates a wholly owned subsidiary of Camber merging with and into Viking, with Viking surviving the Merger as a wholly-owned subsidiary of Camber and Camber remaining the sole publicly-traded entity.

+On February 15, 2021, Camber entered into an Agreement and Plan of Merger with Viking, which agreement was subsequently amended on April 18, 2023.
+Completion of the transaction is subject to shareholder approval, the Registration Statement being declared effective by the SEC, and other customary closing conditions.

 About Viking: